emberjs/data/CONTRIBUTING.md

 If you don't use pnpm in your application, using the appropriate `yarn link` and `npm link` commands within the respective directories for the project and your app may work.

+You can link to individual packages within this monorepo as well, doing so however is likely to be brittle.
+If you need to test individual packages against your application and linking does not work you may run `node ./scripts/packages-for-commit.js` to generate tarballs that can be utilized locally on your machine.
+Read pnpm/yarn/npm docs as appropriate for how to install from tarball.

-Then you can run `ember serve` as usual in your application.
+Once you have linked EmberData to your application, you can run `ember serve` as usual in your application.
 You should see something like the following printed to your terminal:

 ```
 some-app $ ember serve